Saturday, March 18, 2017

 - Raffles & Silent Auctions

 The event is free with free parking.
-Boat Tours are $20/person, and food and drink will be for sale, as well as environmental themed crafts and art.
+Boat Tours are $20/person (free under 3 years of age), and food and drink will be for sale, as well as environmental themed crafts and art.
 Be sure to stop by the PIPS tent/festival headquarters for an event flyer, information, memorabilia, boat tour tickets, and membership information!

 To help make the festival a success each year, PIPS relies on numerous volunteers the day of the event.
 If you are interested in information about volunteer opportunities or how to register to help out, visit our Festival Volunteers page.